lChap701/Manage-a-Book-Trading-Club/README.md

 ## URL Paths

-All URL paths part of this project.
+Here are all URL paths that are used in this website.

 ### Redirect Paths